May axion clusters be sources of fast radio bursts?

+{ Fast radio bursts can be caused by some phenomena related to ’new physics’.One of the most prominent candidates of the kind are axion Bose stars which can engender bursts when undergoing conversion into photons in magnetospheres of neutron stars or during their collapse.
+In this short research note an importance of three observational criteria is outlined, namely total energetic, $\mathcal{O}$(ms) duration and non-monochromatic shape of the spectrum.
+It is shown that it is impossible to meet these criteria in simplified models of axion-neutron star interaction scenario and thorough investigation of more complex models which involve back-reaction and non-linear effects are needed in order to explain FRBs within this scenario. } \keywords{neutron stars; fast radio bursts; axions} \ccode{14.80.Va, 97.60.Jd}

 Fast radio bursts (FRBs) is a new class of astrophysical phenomena, their origin is one of the major mysteries of the high-energy astrophysics.
 The first FRB ('Lorimer burst', FRB010724) was found in archival Parkes data \cite{Lorimer2007}.
-Since then 16 more FRBs were discovered, thus firmly establishing new class of transient radio sources \cite{FRBcat}.
-The most striking feature of these sources are their large dispersion measures which solidly indicate their extragalactic origin and that implies that the energetics of these events is huge indeed -- it can be more than $10^{41}$~ergs and this amount is radiated during time span of several ms. Short duration suggests that the catastrophic processes are taking place in a rather limited volume and inevitably the vast majority of scenarios include neutron stars (NSs) with their $\mathcal{O}(10^{6}~\mathrm{cm})$ size.
+Since then 17 more FRBs were discovered, thus firmly establishing new class of transient radio sources \cite{FRBcat}.
+The most striking features of these sources are their large dispersion measures which solidly indicate their extragalactic origin and that implies that the energetics of these events is huge indeed -- it can be more than $10^{41}$~ergs and this amount is radiated during time span of less than several ms. Short duration suggests that the catastrophic processes are taking place in a rather limited volume and inevitably the vast majority of scenarios include neutron stars (NSs) with their $\mathcal{O}(10^{6}~\mathrm{cm})$ size.